 AT&T adds wireless customers, HBO subscribers in final earnings as a media giant

-AT&T adds wireless customers, HBO subscribers in final earnings as a media giant2 min read .
-Updated: 21 Apr 2022, 06:29 PM IST

 - Company gained nearly 700,000 postpaid phone connections, but network upgrades and promotions squeezed profit